 The Project would provide on-site parking in accordance with the parking requirements of the LAMC, and as otherwise permitted through the discretionary actions for the Project.
 The actual number of parking spaces required for the Project will be dependent upon the land uses constructed in accordance with the Equivalency Program.
 For the commercial office, retail, and restaurant uses the Project would provide at least two (2) parking spaces for every 1,000 square feet.
 For the fitness center/sports club use, subject to the requested variance, two (2) parking spaces would be provided for every 1,000 square feet of floor area for the building.
-For the residential uses the Project would provide one (1) parking space for dwelling units of less than three (3) habitable rooms, one-and-a-half (1.5) parking spaces for dwelling units of three (3) habitable rooms, and two (2) parking spaces for dwelling units of three (3) habitable rooms, and two (2) parking spaces for dwelling units of three (3) habitable rooms, and two (2) parking spaces for dwelling units of three (3) habitable rooms, and two (2) parking spaces for dwelling units of three (3) habitable rooms, and two (2) parking spaces for dwelling units of three (3) habitable rooms and two the project of the Redevelopment Plan and Community Plan Update a shared parking program would be applied on the Project Site when the uses have different parking requirements and different demand patterns in a 24-hour cycle.
+For the residential uses the Project would provide one (1) parking space for dwelling units of less than three (3) habitable rooms, one-and-a-half (1.5) parking spaces for dwelling units of three (3) habitable rooms, and two (2) parking spaces for dwelling units of three (3) or more habitable rooms.
+Consistent with the policies of the Redevelopment Plan and Community Plan Update a shared parking program would be applied on the Project Site when the uses have different parking requirements and different demand patterns in a 24-hour cycle.
 The intent for a shared parking program is to maximize efficient use of the Project Site by matching parking demand with complementary uses.